erisu/apache-rat-action/README.md

 ## Contribution

-If you want to contribute, feel free to branch from master and provide a pull request via Github.
+If you want to contribute, fork the repo, create a branch from main, and submit a pull request on GitHub.

 <!-- Uncomment if Creadur RAT wants to take ownership of the project -->
 <!--